 Know that dehydration is cumulative.
 If your child is 1% or 2% dehydrated on Monday and doesn't drink enough fluids that night, then gets 1% or 2% dehydrated again on Tuesday, that means your child is 3% or 4% dehydrated at the end of the day.
 "They may be gradually developing a problem, but it won't show up for several days," says Hergenroeder.
 "You should always monitor your child's hydration."
 One way to do this: weigh your child before and after practice.
-If his weight drops, he's not drinking enough during his workout.
+If their weight drops, they're not drinking enough during their workout.

-A simple rule of thumb: if your child's urine is dark in color, rather than clear or light yellow, he or she may be becoming dehydrated.
+A simple rule of thumb: if your child's urine is dark in color, rather than clear or light yellow, they may be becoming dehydrated.

 4. If my child develops heat illness, what can I do to treat it?

 The first thing you should do with any heat illness is get the child out of the sun into a cool, comfortable place.
 Have the child start drinking plenty of cool fluids.
 The child should also take off any excess layers of clothing or bulky equipment.
 You can put cool, wet cloths on overheated skin.
 In cases of heat cramps, gentle stretches to the affected muscle should relieve the pain.